kenrector/sigma-cpv-kit/README.md

 ### Logging on
-Logons are enabled by the ON keyin at the Operator Console (OC).
-Enter CTL-P at the OC.

-At the prompt type ON 107 to set the number of online users to 107.
+Time share logons are enabled by the ON keyin at the Operator Console (OC).
+Activate the OC with CTL-P and at the prompt type ON 107 to set the number of online users to 107.
 The system is now up and prepared for users to log on.

 Open a window to serve as the user terminal interface and start the telnet application, or putty, or what have you.
 Connect to localhost port 4000 or one of the other ports defined in the sigma.ini file.